My Mechanical Turk

 40 9.6

 So, if the Government’s assumption is correct that the price of carbon will initially be around $25 per tonne, we can expect an increase in petrol prices of 6 cents per litre.
 Even if the price of carbon reaches the $40 cap, the impact on petrol prices will only be around 10 cents per litre.
-I say “only” because that 10 cents is a small compared to extraordinary moves in petrol prices seen over the last year due to movements in the price of crude oil.
-From July to November, price of petrol in Sydney fell by almost 40 cents per litre, according to prices published by the Australian Automobile Association, and based on my observations has fallen another 20 cents since then.
+I say “only” because that 10 cents is small compared to extraordinary moves in petrol prices seen over the last year due to movements in the price of crude oil.
+From July to November, the price of petrol in Sydney fell by almost 40 cents per litre, according to prices published by the Australian Automobile Association, and based on my observations has fallen another 20 cents since then.
 Even compared to the 38 cents per litre fuel excise, 10 cents seems a modest figure.
 The chart below shows the dramatic moves in petrol prices along with projected prices based on the daily price of Singapore 95 refined oil, based on a regression model I have used in a number of posts in the past.

 Petrol - Dec 2008

-Introducing an emissions trading scheme for carbon will eventually affect a wide range of consumer prices, but based the relatively small increase petrol prices that it will produce, the scheme is not likely to have a significant impact on consumer behaviour.
+Introducing an emissions trading scheme for carbon will eventually affect a wide range of consumer prices, but based on the relatively small increase in petrol prices that it will produce, the scheme is not likely to have a significant impact on consumer behaviour.
 The scheme will do all its work on the behaviour of businesses and, given the dire financial straits we find ourselves in today, this is presumably why the Government has been so unambitious with their target.
 But this does also highlight that there is a lot more that the Government could be doing to reduce consumer carbon emissions beyond the trading scheme itself.

 Photo Source: Foto43 on flickr (Creative Commons).